mysql/mysql-operator/tests/README.md

 --trace|-t
     enable tracer

+--cluster=<name>
+    the name of the cluster/context to use, by default it creates and uses its own the default name is stored in ./src/tests/setup/defaults.py at variable K8S_CLUSTER_NAME

 --nosetup|--no-setup
     disable setup of the environment and creation of cluster / an existing cluster will be used CAUTION! if not set the default cluster will be deleted (depending on chosen k8s environment - k3d or minikube)